fastbill/tiny-composer-installer/README.md

 phar="$(php tiny-composer-installer.php "$(mktemp -t)")" && php "$phar" install && rm "$phar"
 ```

+(Please note that this example requires GNU `mktemp` and won’t work on macOS or BSD.)

 If that’s too fancy for you, this is how you install Composer globally to `/usr/local/bin`:

 ```bash